 Chaplains are available for individual counseling sessions with students and other members of the campus community to discuss any areas of concern: relationships, academic pressures, parents, stresses from roommates or friend groups, vocational discernment, and general anxieties of daily life.

 Counseling sessions can also be a crucial way of addressing the difficult loss of someone you love: a parent, a sibling, a close friend.
 Grief for people in your life who have died takes a lot of different forms, but sometimes it's difficult to find someone to talk to about the experience of death — especially on campus, removed from people who share the loss.
 And especially a few months (or years) after the death has occurred.

 We typically offer a Student Grief Support Group in the middle of the fall semester for any student who has experienced the death of a loved one—a parent, a sibling, a close friend—and would like the chance to talk about it with other students who have experienced a similar grief.
-Please contact Jeff McArn if you would like to know more about ways of dealing with the loss of a loved one.

 Individual meetings to discuss the loss of a loved one are also available for any student struggling with this experience.

 Don’t forget, we have a Counseling Center for members of the community who are looking for professional psychotherapy.
 They can be reached at 315-859-4340.